meanjs/mean-seo/README.md

 		cacheClient: 'disk', // Can be 'disk' or 'redis'
 		cacheDuration: 2 * 60 * 60 * 24 * 1000, // In milliseconds for disk cache
 	}));
+	...
+	// app.use(app.router) will be below this line

 If you use HTML5 URL scheme then you should let the crawler know you're serving an AJAX application by adding the following to the HEAD tag of your page: